Counting Calories: How Athletes Shed Weight and Get Healthy

 Indiana, however, changed everything, including his appearance.

 Now one of the more shredded players in the league, Oladipo takes his diet just as serious as his training.
-No fried foods.
-No fast food.
-No dessert.
-More protein.
-More good carbs.
-More water.
+No fried food, fast food, or dessert.
+More protein, good carbs, and water.
 More results.